It Ends with Us controversies: Taylor Swift

-On May 14, 2025, Baldoni's attorney wrote a letter to Judge Lewis J. Liman claiming that a "source who is highly likely to have reliable information" informed him that Lively's attorney threatened Swift's attorney to disclose "private text messages of a personal nature" if Swift fails to "release a statement of support" for Lively.
+On May 14, 2025, Baldoni's attorney wrote a letter to Judge Lewis J. Liman claiming that a "source who is highly likely to have reliable information" informed him that Lively’s legal team threatened to leak private messages unless Swift publicly supported Lively.
 The letter also alleged that Lively asked Swift to delete their text messages from the past "four or five months".
 Lively's attorney denied the allegations as "unequivocally and demonstrably false" and asked Liman to strike the letter.
 Lively argued that Baldoni "was dragging Swift into the conflict as part of a public relations strategy."
 The following day, Baldoni's attorney filed a sworn affidavit under penalty of perjury to attest to his claims.
-Liman strikes both of Baldoni's filings and wrote in his order, "the sole purpose of the letter is to 'promote public scandal' by advancing inflammatory accusations, on information and belief, against Lively and her counsel".
+Liman struck both of Baldoni's filings and wrote in his order, "the sole purpose of the letter is to 'promote public scandal' by advancing inflammatory accusations, on information and belief, against Lively and her counsel".
 Liman also warned Baldoni's team that they will receive sanctions if the court is misused any further.
 Baldoni subsequently withdrew his request to subpoena Swift.

-On June 18, 2025, the court allowed Baldoni to obtain the message communications between Lively and Swift, without the need to subpoena Swift.
-It ruled that the messages "may be relevant to the case".

-On September 11, 2025, Baldoni's lawyers submitted a letter to Liman, stating that Swift had agreed for a deposition and asked the judge to accommodate it in the scheduling order.
-In response, Lively's attorneys requested the judge deny the deposition, asserting it as another move "to fuel their relentless media strategy", and that Baldoni's camp "have not come close to establishing good cause".
-Swift's counsel also responded, denying that Swift had agreed for a deposition but that if she is compelled to do so she is only available after the window for depositions has ended.
-They reiterated that Taylor "take[s] no role in those disputes".
-On September 12, Liman denied Baldoni's request, writing that his team "have offered no evidence that they have served a renewed subpoena on Swift", while granting Lively a 10-day extension on depositions for Baldoni and the co-founders of Wayfarer Studios, Steve Sarowitz and Jamey Heath.
+On June 18, 2025, the court allowed Baldoni to obtain the communications between Lively and Swift, without the need to subpoena Swift, ruling that the messages "may be relevant to the case".
+On September 11, Baldoni's lawyers submitted a letter to Liman, stating that Swift had agreed to a deposition and asked the judge to accommodate it in the scheduling order.
+In response, Lively's attorneys requested the judge deny the deposition, asserting it as another move "to fuel their relentless media strategy".
+Swift's attorneys reiterated that Swift "take[s] no role" in the disputes.
+On September 12, Liman denied Baldoni's request, writing that his team "have offered no evidence that they have served a renewed subpoena on Swift".